Yamamoto Lab@BCM

 Genetics & Genomics Program

-Shelley is a student in the Genetics & Genomics Graduate Program who is exploring the function of a developmental signaling pathway in regulating dopamine levels in the brain and its impact on behavior
+Shelley is a PhD student in the Genetics & Genomics Graduate Program who is exploring the function of a developmental signaling pathway in regulating dopamine levels.
+She is also actively studying a novel syndromic disorder in collaboration with the Undiagnosed Diseases Network related to this pathway.

 Harim Delgado-Seo